YardSmart plants are beautiful, able to grow well in Calgary and good for the environment.

-Ask your local garden centre about plants that thrive in our unique climate, or download our YardSmart Perennials Brochure (Arabic, Hindi, Punjabi, Simplified Chinese, Traditional Chinese).
-We also have more information on what kind of trees and shrubs grow well in Calgary.
+Ask your local garden centre about plants that thrive in our unique climate, or download our YardSmart Perennials Brochure (Arabic, Hindi, Punjabi, Simplified Chinese, Traditional Chinese) or Native Wildflowers Guide.
+We also have information on what kind of trees and shrubs grow well in Calgary.

 Plants native to our region are always a wise choice.
 Most garden centres carry a selection of native plants and some specialize in native plants.
 You can find out more about selecting and purchasing native plants through the Alberta Native Plant Council's source list.